 Further, car seat safety and correct usage are critical to save lives and prevent injury.

 The Centers for Disease Control found that in one year alone, more than 618,000 children under the age of 12 were occupants of vehicles without the appropriate use of a child safety seat, booster seat, or seatbelt.

 Caregivers often fail to realize that a child should be in a car seat, and then a booster seat, until they are at least 4’9” and/or 80-100 lbs.

 According to the National Transportation Highway Safety Administration, school busses continue to be one of the safest modes of transportation, yet this may be unknown to caregivers.

 In many areas of our state, children are taking public transportation to and from school.
-The National Center for Missing and Exploited Children discuss safety for unaccompanied children using public transportation.

 Thankfully, the Governor’s Traffic Safety Committee has information on safe public transportation for children and families, but there are few other resources for families.